Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

 - Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Allowing 41.2 rebounds per game, the 76ers are the second-ranked team in the league.
+- The 76ers are the second-ranked squad in the NBA, allowing 41.2 rebounds per contest.

-- Giving up 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.
+- Allowing 24.2 assists per game, the 76ers are the sixth-ranked squad in the NBA.

 Al Horford vs. the 76ers